poperbu/lnd-tgrambot/README.md

-# lnd-tgrambot
+# lnd-tgrambot (0.0.1-BETA)
-Lightning Network Daemon (LND) controlled via Telegram Bot
+Lightning Network Daemon (LND) controlled via Telegram Bot (EXPERIMENTAL)
 ## Description
-lnd-tgrambot is a simple telegram bot, than allow you to control your Lightning Network Daemon ([LND](https://github.com/lightningnetwork/lnd)) from your mobile phone via Telegram.
+lnd-tgrambot is a simple telegram bot, that allows you to control your Lightning Network Daemon ([LND](https://github.com/lightningnetwork/lnd)) from your mobile phone via Telegram.
 It is a very simple Node js script.
 It based on LND [gRPC API](https://api.lightning.community/).

 ## Instructions